JavierOrdonezA/SpaceX-Falcon9-Landing-Prediction/README.md

 demonstrates the power of machine learning in predicting these outcomes.
 The models developed can help improve cost analysis and decision-making for future space missions.

+---
+Feel free to explore the projects and their solutions in the respective directories.
+👾 Happy coding! 🥷

+**F. J. Ordonez Araujo (fordonezaraujo@gmail.com)**

+**J. C Guevara Gomez (juancamilo.guevaragomez@gmail.com)**

+---
+Thanks For Watching This Repository!

+**KEEP AWESOME & STAY COOL!** 😎

+Feel Free To Fork And Report If You Find Any Issue :)